Three Cheese Mac and Cheese with Pulled Beef

 Mac & Cheese is a BBQ classic, but this version is a game-changer.
 Imagine the creamy goodness of three different cheeses—Gruyère, Mozzarella, and mature cheddar—melding together with the smoky richness of pulled beef that’s been smoked low and slow over whisky oak.
 This isn’t just a side dish; it’s the main event.
 Enough to serve 8 as a main or 16 as a side, it’s a guaranteed crowd-pleaser at any BBQ gathering.
 Let’s dive in and make your taste buds sing!

-Three Cheese Mac & Cheese with Pulled Beef
+Three Cheese Mac and Cheese with Pulled Beef

 Prep Time 1 hr Cook Time 30 mins Rest Time 15 mins Total Time 1 hr 45 mins